-To qualify for this State-of-the-Science Stroke Nursing Symposium award you must meet the following deadlines:
+To qualify for this International Stroke Conference 2023 or State-of-the-Science Stroke Nursing Symposium 2023 awards you must meet the following deadlines.

-- September 10, 2021, 12 p.m. (noon) CDT – Deadline to apply for awards requiring submission in the Council Awards Application System.
+- September 6, 2022, 6 p.m.
+Central Time – Deadline to apply for awards requiring submission in the Council Awards Application System.

 The CVSN Stroke Nursing Committee is offering up to four $1,000 travel grants.
 The $1,000 grants are expected to support registration, travel and hotel for the AHA/ASA State-of-the-Science Stroke Nursing Symposium.
 Awardees are encouraged to register for and attend the International Stroke Conference as well, but registration for the ISC is separate and not included as a complimentary item.

 - All applicants for the Travel Grant must be members of the AHA/ASA with affiliation to the CVSN Council at the time of application.
 If you need to become an AHA/ASA Professional Member, you should do so no later than one week prior to the award submission deadline for your membership to be processed in time.
 Learn more about becoming an AHA member.

 - Each applicant for AHA/ASA council-sponsored awards, regardless of award category, is eligible to receive only one council-sponsored award per AHA/ASA conference per year.